'We may be living our last days, our last hours', appeals in video Ukrainian fighter | Ukraine and Russia

 Sergey is the battalion’s medical officer.
 He teaches how to give first aid.
 “I teach dressing and all the medical essentials they need to know.
 But I also show the routes to evacuate the group if necessary.
 I control everything.
 If a soldier is injured somewhere, I tend to him until he is taken out,” he explains.

-Even prepared for war, this tired-looking soldier regrets the situation he finds himself in.
+Even prepared for war, this tired-looking soldier regrets the situation in which he finds himself.
 “I lost my best friend here a few weeks ago.
 It is very difficult to realize that I will never see him again.
 Civilians are going through it all, see Kramatorsk, Mariupol.
 What they did?
 It’s just people who lived a quiet life,” he says.

 Under the sound of shelling, soldiers on this front line await the arrival of the Russians.